 Wilkinson (1960s) found oral skills are key for learners.
 Classrooms often neglect oracy, though.
 They value writing and see speaking as less important (Wilkinson, 1960s).

-Social interaction shapes learner understanding, as Mercer (1995) and Vygotsky (1978) found.
-Learners benefit from good communication across subjects (Alexander, 2008; Barnes, 1976).
-This impacts life outcomes.
+Talk with others shapes how learners understand ideas, as Mercer (1995) and Vygotsky (1978) argued.
+Learners benefit from clear communication across subjects (Alexander, 2008; Barnes, 1976).
+This affects life outcomes.

 Why Oracy and Critical Thinking Matter Together